 Question: How will PSD Virtual accommodate my child who has an IEP/504?
 Or if we need more one-on-one interaction with our teacher?

-When a student with an IEP requests to enroll in PDS Virtual, the Integrated Services Team will conduct a re-evaluation and determine supports the students requires in the virtual setting.
+When a student with an IEP requests to enroll in PDS Virtual, the Integrated Services Team will conduct a re-evaluation and determine supports the student requires in the virtual setting.
 Students on IEPs will maintain their current case managers at the home school.
 Those case managers will collaborate with PSDV staff to deliver support services.

 Students and families will work with their home school’s 504 coordinator to update the 504 for the new virtual setting.
-Coordinators will collaborate with PSDV staff to ensure awareness of student accommodations and familiarity with student needs.
+Coordinators will collaborate with ECE PSD Virtual staff to ensure awareness of student accommodations and familiarity with student needs.

 Teachers will be working with students in small groups and individually to meet student needs.
-If your student needs more interaction with the teacher, please communicate that with the classroom teacher.
+If your student needs more interaction with the teacher, please communicate that with the ECE PSD Virtual teacher.

 Question: Can I choose to enroll my child in ECE PSD Virtual partway through the school year, if public health conditions worsen to the point where I decide I am no longer comfortable with them attending if in-person education is happening in PSD in some form?